 Appendix 1N; The Push Pull Reality of Change

 To overcome any bad habit, you need to be aware of the push-pull tension that accompanies change.
 Instead of being pulled forward into the change cycle to reach your goal of a new normal, you can let old, comfortable, bad habits push you back into unhealthy behaviors.
 The feeling that draws you back to your old habits is from the ease and familiarity of your comfort zone.
-The habits of your comfort zone (your old behavior) are efficient and comfortable but when you want to change, you have to fight through these feelings so you persist through the skill development of new habits.
+The habits of your comfort zone (your old behavior) are efficient and comfortable but when you want to change, you have to fight through these feelings so you persist through the skill development phase of establishing new habits.
 This struggle is labeled the “push-pull reality" and is present in EVERY man and woman who has a desire to change patterns in thinking or behavior.
 This feeling is different from and should not be mislabeled as anxiety.
-It is this struggle that is responsible for the temporary* feeling of performance tension generated from the learning process.
+It is this struggle that is responsible for the temporary feeling of performance tension generated from the learning process (Appendix 1F).

 The push-pull reality is temporary because it is only present during the learning phase; the time between learning a new skill (phase 2) and making it an unconscious habit (phase 4).
 Phase 1 of the learning process is your desire/motivation to reach a goal - a pull towards something that kick starts the change process and pulls you through it (motivates you to persist).
 Performance tension causes a brief drop in confidence as you build the necessary skills and this uncomfortable feeling is the stimuli which tempts you to quit and return back to your previous state.
-This desire to return to what you are comfortable at keeps you stuck in the past and stunts your growth (2 Peter 2:22).
+This desire to return to what you are comfortable with keeps you stuck in the past and stunts your growth (2 Peter 2:22).

 -